 Looking after oily skin

-An astringent toner will mop up excess oil and also clear away any excess cleanser, tightening up the pores whilst making the skintone more even.
+An astringent toner will mop up excess oil and also clear away any excess cleanser, tightening up the pores whilst making the skin tone more even.

-Using a lightweight, mattifying moisturiser will help your skin to feel fresh all day long, proving deep-down hydration whilst keeping the dreaded ‘shine’ (oil secretions that collect at the skin’s surface level) at bay.
+Using a lightweight, mattifying moisturiser will help your skin to feel fresh all day long, providing deep-down hydration whilst keeping the dreaded ‘shine’ (oil secretions that collect at the skin’s surface level) at bay.

-Other oily skin champions include blemish sticks to tackle stubborn spots and reduce inflammatories, and pore minimising serum to intensively refine large pores and help to control excessive sebum production on a more long-term scale.
+Other oily skin champions include blemish sticks to tackle stubborn spots and reduce inflammatories and pore-minimising serum to intensively refine large pores and help to control excessive sebum production on a more long-term scale.

 Sensitive skin is extremely susceptible to irritation and redness from external sources.
 Such irritants can include even plain water and abrasive clothing, as well as ordinary skin care products.
 Recent research has identified stress as a major factor in the incidence of sensitive skin: nerve endings in the dermal layers have been found to trigger the secretion of certain chemicals in response to emotional stress and exhaustion, which causes sensitive skin.

 Do I have sensitive skin?

 Over 70% of women consider themselves to have sensitive skin.
 An isolated reaction to a single facial cream does not mean that the skin is sensitive, even though such an event may sensitise the epidermis for some time afterwards.

 True sensitive skin is usually very dry and reacts to external disturbances by becoming red, blotchy, itchy, flaky and uncomfortable.